The California Veterinary Medical Board (CVMB) has been regulating veterinary medicine in the State of

 holders (VACSPs) and veterinary premises.

-An eight-member board serves as the decision-making body for the VMB that includes four
+An eight-member board serves as the decision-making body for the CVMB that includes four

 veterinarians, one RVT and three public members.
-Additionally, the VMB's Multidisciplinary
+Additionally, the CVMB's Multidisciplinary

-Advisory Committee (MDC) assists, advises, and make recommendations on various VMB laws and
+Advisory Committee (MDC) assists, advises, and make recommendations on various CVMB laws and

 policies.
-Both the VMB and MDC meet at least four times per calendar year in meetings open to
+Both the CVMB and MDC meet at least four times per calendar year in meetings open to

 the public.
-VMB staff handle day-to-day functions of the VMB, that includes consumer outreach,
+CVMB staff handle day-to-day functions of the CVMB, that includes consumer outreach,

 licensing, enforcement, and veterinary premises inspections.